#1

 TBH the temps don't sound far off depending ongauge accuracy.

-Did you have the undertray fitted before and after.
-Without an undertray and the prob in the sump or filter sandwich plate you can knock 10 DegC off the temp reading as the sump and/or probe gets cooled in the airflow. |
+Without an undertray and the prob in the sump or filter sandwich plate you can knock 10 DegC off the temp reading as the sump and/or probe gets cooled in the airflow.

 #18